Reproductive interference

 Reproductive interference is the interaction between individuals of different species during mate acquisition that leads to a reduction of fitness in one or more of the individuals involved.
 The interactions occur when individuals make mistakes or are unable to recognise their own species, labelled as ‘incomplete species recognition'.
 Reproductive interference has been found within a variety of taxa, including insects, mammals, birds, amphibians, marine organisms, and plants.

 There are seven causes of reproductive interference, namely signal jamming, heterospecific rivalry, misdirected courtship, heterospecific mating attempts, erroneous female choice, heterospecific mating, and hybridisation.
 All types have fitness costs on the participating individuals, generally from a reduction in reproductive success, a waste of gametes, and the expenditure of energy and nutrients.
 These costs are variable and dependent on numerous factors, such as the cause of reproductive interference, the sex of the parent, and the species involved.

 Reproductive interference occurs between species that occupy the same habitat and can play a role in influencing the coexistence of these species.
 It differs from competition as reproductive interference does not occur due to a shared resource.
 Reproductive interference can have ecological consequences, such as through the segregation of species both spatially and temporally.
-It can also have evolutionary consequences, for example; it can impose a selective pressure on the effected species to evolve traits that better distinguish themselves from other species.
+It can also have evolutionary consequences, for example; it can impose a selective pressure on the affected species to evolve traits that better distinguish themselves from other species.